Caitlyn Jenner Reveals Sex Life With Kris Jenner

 Kris may have been surprised at the time when Caitlyn transitioned, but the former Olympian shared that she dressed in women clothes in front of Kris on several occasions.
 Years after, Caitlyn would go to her wife’s makeup stash and steal something.
 She bought how-to makeup books, which she kept in a locked small closet.
 According to Cait, she and Kris negotiated about this since they were terrified that Kylie and Kendall would find out.

-But the kids did catch their dad wearing women’s clothes but they were too young to understand that time.
+The kids did catch their dad wearing women’s clothes, but they were too young to understand at the time.
 Caitlyn recalled how she went into Kylie’s room to check herself out in the mirror.
-The siblings turned their computer camera on to record each other stealing clothes, but Caitlyn was the one that got captured on video.
+The siblings turned their computer camera on to record each other stealing clothes, but Caitlyn was the one who got captured on video.
 It took years before Kylie and Kendall knew the truth about their father.

-In January 2017, Caitlyn underwent gender reassignment surgery to complete her transition.
-Kris already knew about her husband’s gender issues during their marriage and Caitlyn even revealed how she had been always transparent to Kris before they make love.
+In January of 2017, Caitlyn underwent gender reassignment surgery to complete her transition.
+Kris already knew about her husband’s gender issues during their marriage and Caitlyn even revealed how she had been always transparent to Kris before they made love.

-After her gender reassignment operation, Kris’ ex-husband said she felt she had been liberated.
+After her gender reassignment operation, Kris’ ex said she felt she had been liberated.
 Despite having married in the past and having fathered a total of six biological children, Caitlyn shared how she isn’t sure how sex will be like for her in the future.
 But according to Caitlyn, sex was never a priority in her life, not even when she was still Bruce.

 “Of the most important things in my life, sex is beyond the bottom; it has been that way for a long time.”

-Caitlyn may have thought of having a female companion but she is certain that she won’t ever have a female sexual companion.
-“Perhaps not ever,” Caitlyn insists.
-On the other hand, whether or not she would want to have a male sexual companion in the future remains to be seen.
-She said she didn’t have the inclination but there’s a possibility this mindset will change considering she has already completed her final surgery.
+On the other hand, whether she would want to have a male sexual companion in the future remains to be seen.
+She said she didn’t have the inclination, but there’s a possibility this mindset will change considering she has already completed her final surgery.

 “Maybe removing the last physical appendage of my maleness….will make me feel differently.”